PolDones/silly-python-program-lol/README.md

-# projecte2
+# PolDonés

-This is the Github page for our project, we are Daniil, Pol, Eric B and Ian
+This is the Github page for my projects